Send the link below via email or IMCopy

 Accessibility- What barriers are in the way? (physical and man-made barriers)

 Connectivity- How integrated? (networks of roads, internet, etc.)

 Time Space Compression

-Create a Circle Map for Five Themes of Geography.
+Create a Tree Map for Five Themes of Geography.

 Diffusion is the process of some characteristic (trait) spreading to another place over time